mInzamamMalik/MQTT-broker-with-mosca.js/readme.md

 # Mosca is not maintained anymore.
 Please move to Aedes

+# at the moment this example is only working on local mqtt broker

 ## this project will not run until you do this heck: